-To protect the interests of those involved the complainant, the person complained against, and any others who may report incidents of harassment, confidentiality will be maintained throughout the process to the fullest extent practicable and appropriate under the circumstances.
+To protect the interests of those involved, confidentiality will be maintained throughout the process to the fullest extent practicable and appropriate under the circumstances.
 Within the work environment of both parties, it is important that all involved work to ensure that individual privacy and confidentiality are respected.
-Any breach of confidentiality is may be subject to appropriate disciplinary action.
+Any breach of confidentiality may be subject to appropriate disciplinary action.

-All relevant documents and records regarding harassment and discrimination allegations will not be accessible to any Board staff other than the appropriate superintendent of education, the investigators, the Board lawyer Counsel and the Director of Education.
+All relevant documents and records regarding harassment and discrimination allegations including identifying information about any individuals involved will not be disclosed or accessible to any Board staff other than the appropriate Superintendent of Education, the investigators, Board Counsel and the Director of Education as necessary for the purposes of investigating or taking corrective action with respect to the incident or complaint.
 However, records may be subject to release under the provisions of the Municipal Freedom of Information and Protection of Privacy Act.
 A complaint under the Human Rights Code, or legal proceedings may require disclosure of any information collected.